 If for any reason you are not getting all affidavits witnessed at the Probate Office, please take care to ensure each exhibit referred to in your affidavit (the will, death certificate and inventory) have been endorsed with an exhibit note and that each exhibit note is duly signed by the witness to your affidavit.
 Please read the information about who can witness affidavits and how to attach exhibit notes before having the affidavit witnessed.

-- There is a fee for filing an application.
-Where the gross value of the estate is over $1,000, the current fee is $320.00.
 The fee can be paid at the Probate Office by cheque, money order, cash or via credit card/EFTPOS facilities.

 - If further information is required from you before we issue the grant we will write or email detailing further steps required.